 In the image below you can see the baseline - where the angle meets the platform.
 Petrie used that baseline to determine the exact size of the pyramid.

-Remember, the difference between the ancient yard and the British yard is 0.77%.
+Remember, the difference between the ancient yard and the British yard is less than 1%.

 The origin of the British Yard is unknown and thought to be created about 1000 years ago.